jennyfur/Resume/README.md

 - Project Management for the company’s national health care, life sciences, chemicals risk management and insurance practices.
 - Knowledge management for the company intranet, maintained and managed web content for life sciences and chemical practices.
 - Coordination of yearly Managed Care Forum and the ASHRM (American Society for Healthcare Risk Managers) Conference events.

-## Other Projects

-- Website Developer (WordPress) & Photographer, Make Up Artist Liz Website: http://www.makeupartistliz.com/, 2010 - 2014
-- Website Developer (WordPress), It’s My Nature Photography Website: http://www.edvatza.com/, 2010 - 2014
-- Co-Owner of Peregrine Salon, a consulting, development and project management company for various virtual world projects.
-2004 - 2008
-- Co-Founder, Lead Organizer and Board Member for the Second Life Community Convention from 2005 – 2007.
-From its inception in 2005, the convention has been attended by virtual world enthusiasts and industry experts from around the world featuring keynote speakers such as Philip Rosedale, founder of Linden Lab, the creators of Second Life and Mitch Kapor, founder of Lotus Development Corporation, and chair of the Mozilla Foundation.
-- Virtual Content Creator for Deadly Nightshade Design Studio, a virtual fashion design label and store selling stylish and sophisticated women’s wear, men’s wear and accessories.
-Responsible for 3-D character design, product marketing within Second Life, and created all fashion photographs and product images.
-2004 - 2007
-- Co-Founder, SLBoutique.com, a web-based marketplace for content created in the virtual world Second Life.
-The company was sold in 2006 and eventually was bought by Linden Lab, the creators of Second Life and re-branded as part of their website.
-2005 – 2007.

 ## Professional Development